• Skip to main content

 Make sure your goals are specific and measurable: for example, climbing the stairs to your office building each morning, or attending therapy once a week.
 You might consider sharing your goal with a trusted loved one who can hold you accountable for maintaining it.
 Keep in mind that it can take up to 90 days to create a new habit, so instant success is unrealistic.
 Creating change is a long yet rewarding journey.

-Erin Ross, MS OTR/L is an occupational therapist and an aspiring science writer in DC.
-She believes in evidence-based practice, clear communication in healthcare, and diligent inclusion of the Oxford comma.
+An occupational therapist and contributing writer in Washington, DC.
+She believes in data-driven practice, clear and concise communication, and diligent inclusion of the Oxford comma.

 Locations